-Also, SEND staff work closely with external agencies such as PSS, CAT team, Educational Psychologist and WM Speech and Language to support teaching and learning strategies for SEND students.
+SEND staff work closely with external agencies such as PSS, CAT team, Educational Psychologist, Occupational Therapy and Speech and Language Team (SaLT) to support teaching and learning strategies for SEND students.

-The SENCO also attends the termly SENCO network meetings provided by Access2Education.
-We are also part of the TITAN partnership and participate in the SENCO forum.
+The SENCO attends the termly SENCO network meetings provided by Access2Education.
+We are also part of the TITAN partnership and participate in the SENCO forum as well as the Developing Local Provision initiative (DLP) that supports SEND across Northwest Birmingham.
 This gives access to up-to-date initiatives and other professionals to help support and guide both our staff and students.

-We also work closely with the SEND departments in our partnership schools and other local schools in our community to share good practice.
+We work closely with the SEND departments in our partnership schools and other local schools in our community to share good practice.

-Staff training is also important to ensure that staff are aware of the medical needs and general well-being of students.
+Staff training is important to ensure that staff are aware of the medical needs and general well-being of students.